 For Configuration Manager to be able to manage Office 365 client updates, an Office COM object needs to be enabled on the computer where Office is installed.
 The Office COM object takes commands from Configuration Manager to download and install client updates.

-You can enable the Office COM object by using the Office Deployment Tool or by using Group Policy.
+You can enable the Office COM object by using either of the following methods: the Office Deployment Tool or Group Policy.

 You can use the latest version of the Office Deployment Tool to configure Office 365 clients to receive updates from Configuration Manager.